Colorado fire victims begin new year surveying destruction

 Associated Press

 SUPERIOR, Colo.
-(AP) — Hundreds of Colorado residents who had expected to ring in 2022 in their homes are instead starting off the new year trying to salvage what remains of them after a wind-whipped wildfire tore through the Denver suburbs.
+(AP) — An overnight dumping of snow and frigid temperatures compounded the misery of hundreds of Colorado residents who started off the new year trying to salvage what remains of their homes after a wind-whipped wildfire tore through the Denver suburbs.

+At least 6 inches (1.8 meters) of snow and temperatures in the single digits cast an eerie scene Saturday amid the still-smoldering remains of homes destroyed in Thursday’s wildfire that raced through a suburban area that lies between Denver and Boulder.
+Despite the shocking change in weather, the smell of smoke still permeated empty streets blocked off by National Guard troops in Humvees.

+For the thousands of residents whose homes survived the conflagration, Red Cross shelter volunteers distributed electric space heaters as utility crews struggled to restore natural gas and electricity.

+At least seven people were injured, but remarkably there had been no reports of any deaths in the wildfire that erupted in and around Louisville and Superior, neighboring towns about 20 miles (32 kilometers) northwest of Denver with a combined population of 34,000.
+More than 500 homes were feared destroyed.

+The blaze, which burned at least 9.4 square miles (24 square kilometers), was no longer considered an immediate threat.

-Families forced to flee the flames with little warning returned to their neighborhoods Friday to find a patchwork of devastation.
+Families forced to flee the flames with little warning began returning to their neighborhoods Friday to find a patchwork of devastation.
 On some blocks, homes reduced to smoking ruins stood next to ones practically unscathed by the fires.

 “For 35 years I walked out my front door, I saw beautiful homes,” Eric House said.
 “Now when I walk out, my home’s standing.
 I walk out my front door and this is what I see.”